PreferredAI/cornac/docs/source/user/quickstart.rst

         :columns: 12 12 6 6
         :padding: 3

-        A **model** refers to a specific algorithm that is used to train on a dataset to learn patterns and make predictions.
+        A **model** refers to a specific (machine learning) algorithm that is used to train on a dataset to learn user preferences and make recommendations.

     .. grid-item-card:: 3.
 Evaluation metrics
         :columns: 12 12 6 6
         :padding: 3

-        An **evaluation metric** refers to a specific performance measure or score that is being used to evaluate or compare different algorithms or models during the experimentation process.
+        An **evaluation metric** refers to a specific performance measure or score that is being used to evaluate or compare different models during the experimentation process.

     .. grid-item-card:: 4.
 Experiments
         :columns: 12 12 6 6
         :padding: 3

-        An **experiment** is one-stop-shop where you manage to compare a set of algorithms, how a dataset should be split, and different metrics used to evaluate model performance.
+        An **experiment** is one-stop-shop where you manage how your dataset should be prepared/split, different evaluation metrics, and multiple models to be compared with.

 The First Experiment